whisperglen/heretic2-files/heretic2_binary_patch.md

     //  sometimes the code restores them each loop, and you might not have to save them, #YOLO }
 ```
 OK, but what asm code should I put in my adaptors?
-Try to write it in C first, compile & dissassemble it, and check the opcodes.
+Try to write it in C first, compile & disassemble it, and check the opcodes.
 Or use an online compiler that shows asm: [^4]
 ### Step two: Runtime setup
 Now, at runtime there is a bit of setup to do.
 This adapter that I wrote, it is smaller in size than the replaced/'Extracted' code, therefore I will have to skip over that unnecessary code with a jump.
 For that I have placed some NOP markers, which I need to replace with a JMP instruction.
 Let's see:
 ``` c++